Ivor/vio_geo_loc/README.md

 The data is parsed through the GeoLocation schema's changeset function which performs a number of checks.
 - `ip_address`: Must be a valid IP address.
 - `latitude` and `longitude`: Must be within valid ranges.
-- `country`: Must be a valid ISO 3166-1 (alpha 2) country code, and it overrides the CSV file value with our configured list of countries.
+- `country_code`: Must be a valid ISO 3166-1 (alpha 2) country code.
+- `country`: We overridethe CSV file value with our configured list of countries.
 - `city`: Must be a string.
 - `mystery_value`: Must be castable as a bigint.

 ### Import Report

-During the CSV data import, progress is logged to `:info`.
-At the end of the import, a final update and error file path are logged.
+During the CSV data import, progress is logged to `log_level: :info`.
+At the end of the import, we log the final update and error file path.

 #### Example Report